bwrnardo/LFS101/04_Linux_Basics_and_System_Startup/The_Linux_Kernel.md

 - Starts at `/sbin/init`
 - Responsible for keeping the system running and shutting it down
+- Resonsible for starting system and network services at boot time
 - Act when necessary as a manager for all non-kernel process
 - Cleans itself after completion